Downside School

-Downside School (formally The College of St Gregory the Great, Downside but simply referred to as Downside) is an 11–18 mixed, Roman Catholic, independent, day and boarding school in Stratton-on-the-Fosse, Somerset, England.
-It was established in 1614 and is located in the Roman Catholic Diocese of Clifton.
+Downside School (formally The College of St Gregory the Great, Downside, simply referred to as Downside) is a mixed, Catholic public school in Stratton-on-the-Fosse, Somerset, England.
+It was established in 1614 and is located in the Diocese of Clifton.

 Originally a school for English Catholic boys, it was established by English and Welsh monks living in exile at Douai, France.
 The monastic community returned to England in 1795, with both the community and its school initially housed in the Shropshire home of Sir Edward Smythe, a former pupil.
 By 1814, the abbey and school had been re-established at their present site, in Somerset.
 Downside School became fully co-educational in all year groups in 2005.

 History

 Monks from the monastery of St Gregory's, Douai in the County of Flanders, came to Downside in 1814.
-In 1606, St Gregory's was the first house after the Reformation to begin convent life with a handful of exiled Englishmen.
+In 1606, St Gregory's was the first house after the English Reformation to begin convent life with a handful of exiled Englishmen.
 For nearly 200 years, St Gregory's trained monks for the English mission and six of those men were beatified by Pope Pius XI in 1929.
 Two of the monks, Saints John Roberts and Ambrose Barlow, were among the Forty Martyrs of England and Wales canonised by Pope Paul VI in 1970.